Syffe/docs/docs/source/actions/update.rst

    * - ``bot_account``
      - :ref:`data type template`
      -
-     - |essential plan tag|
-       Mergify can impersonate a GitHub user to update a pull request.
+     - Mergify can impersonate a GitHub user to update a pull request.
        If no ``bot_account`` is set, Mergify will update the pull request itself.